Guide last updated Hester Swift, September 2025

 International Institute for the Unification of Private Law (UNIDROIT)

 UNIDROIT is an intergovernmental organisation that seeks to modernise and harmonise private law, particularly commercial law.
 Its principal institutions are the General Assembly and the Governing Council.
 It carries out its work by means of multilateral conventions (treaties), model laws, principles and guides.
 IALS Library holds many UNIDROIT publications and official documents.
-Most UNIDROIT official documents are also on the UNIDROIT website.
+Most of the official documents are also on the UNIDROIT website:

 Organization for the Harmonisation of Business Law in Africa (OHADA)

 OHADA was established in 1993 by the Treaty on the Harmonisation of Business Law in Africa ('OHADA Treaty').
-A largely francophone organization, it produces model laws for its member states, such as the Uniform Act relating to General Commercial Law and the Uniform Act on Arbitration.
-IALS Library has a few OHADA official publications and many more are found on the Organization's website:
+A largely francophone organization, it produces model laws for its member states, such as the Uniform Act Relating to General Commercial Law and the Uniform Act on Arbitration.

 Organization of American States (OAS)